 - For more information about magnet programs and schools in your area, contact your local school district.

 - The Magnet Programs and Schools - CalEdFacts page provides more detailed information about magnet programs and schools.

 - The links and information below were developed for educators and others who are directly involved with magnet programs and schools.

 Magnet programs and schools are designed by local authorities to attract parents, guardians, and students who are free to choose, subject to local rules, the school in which they enroll.
 These programs and schools are established by district Governing Boards.
 A Governing Board can make a wide range of choices depending upon the needs, demands, board purposes, and available funding.
 Magnet schools and programs include those that provide unique instruction in the arts, in various sciences, and in career education.
 Others reflect a district strategy to achieve racial and ethnic balance, generally with the benefit of federal funding.
 When one or more magnets are established at a particular school, students from across the district may select the magnet subject to available space.
 Often school districts publish a list explaining their magnet options.

-There is no state financial support for magnets as such.
+There is no state financial support for magnets.
 Magnet schools and schools with magnet programs receive the regular funding for instruction.
 The federal government provides limited support in the form of grants to school districts that apply for a portion of the available national funding directly from the U.S. Department of Education.

 Available from the U.S. Department of Education, this fourth book in the Innovations in Education series identifies six school districts whose successful magnet programs offer a range of contexts, experiences, and perspectives.

 Part of California Department of Education's information and media guide about education in the State of California.
 For similar information on other topics, visit the full CalEdFacts.